Planning for the unplanned

 - Post Docs directly in Brightspace to encourage interactive feedback or active work documents in Google Docs or Slides

-- Copy essential worksheet or handout information directly into Brightspace by utilizing the “Create a File” page, that you can direct students to semester after semester–if you need more organization, try adding content items to a folder or module.
+- Copy essential worksheets or handout information directly into Brightspace by utilizing the “Create a File” page, that you can direct students to semester after semester–if you need more organization, try adding content items to a weekly or unit-based folder or module.

 - Link to Google forms, or create a survey in Brightspace to create quick, short formative assessments of understanding at the beginning or end of a concept or unit, on the fly!